kailash-manasarovar/statement/docs/timeline/2025/july.md

 - So he's making something up that's on a parallel to explain it, but not quite as bad - in his mind - as admitting he's sexually abused me while I was sedated.
 - It's a sick, fake apology; in advance.
 - Actually, it's not even that.
 It's something else.
 He's saying something to someone, not me, and not the right thing.
-- I think he knows we're bugged; something happened at Costa Coffee which told him they're watching him.
+- He knows we're bugged; something happened at Costa Coffee which told him they're watching him.
 - He can't think the British have anything to do with it, or he would have made something else up.
 - Does he think it's Adams?
 - Oh wait, he went to the Irish/Americans for help didn't he.